Boy (autobiography): St Peter's School

-Repton and Shell Oil Company
+Repton and Shell

 As Dahl came to the end of his time at St Peter's, Roald's mother entered him for either Marlborough or Repton, but he chose Repton because it was easier to pronounce.
-Dahl soon realised that Marlborough may have been a better choice, as life at Repton was difficult and cruel.
+Dahl soon realized that Marlborough may have been a better choice, as life at Repton was difficult and cruel.
 The prefects, named Boazers as per school tradition, were utmost sadists and patrolled the school like secret police, and also had the power to cane younger pupils.

 The headmaster treated students similarly, and Dahl describes an occasion when his friend received several brutal strokes of the cane from the headmaster as punishment for misbehaviour.
 According to Dahl, this headmaster was Geoffrey Francis Fisher, who later became Archbishop of Canterbury and Bishop of London in 1939.
 However, according to Dahl's biographer, Jeremy Treglown, Dahl's memory was in error: the beating took place in May 1933, a year after Fisher had left Repton.
 The headmaster concerned was in fact John Traill Christie, Fisher's successor.

 Despite his difficulties at school, Dahl did make friends with the Maths professor and a pupil called Michael.
 Even one of the Boazers, Wilberforce, took a liking to Dahl.
-Despite it being punishment for Dahl's tardiness, Wilberforce was impressed by how Dahl warmed his lavatory seat that he hired him as his personal lavatory warmer.
+Despite it being punishment for Dahl's tardiness, Wilberforce was so impressed by how Dahl warmed his lavatory seat that he hired him as his personal lavatory warmer.
 Dahl also excelled in sports and photography, something he says impressed various masters at the school.

 Towards the end of his time, Dahl purchased a motorbike for £18 and stored it in a local garage, often riding it around the streets of Repton and the Derbyshire countryside, and would pass the school's masters and Boazers on their lunch breaks, without them knowing who he was.

 On leaving school in 1934, Dahl declined the opportunity to apply for university and instead secured a position working for Shell, despite the headmaster trying to dissuade him because of his lack of responsibility.
 Dahl was nonetheless entered into the business and toured Britain in the job.
 He became a businessman in London and was content.
 However, he took a trip across Newfoundland with some other boys and a man who had travelled to Antarctica with Scott; Dahl describes Newfoundland as "not much of a country".
 He was then assigned to go to Africa, but declined Egypt because it was "too dusty".
 The manager instead selected Dahl for East Africa, delighting him.
 The book ends with Dahl setting off to Africa, unknowing of the ascension of Adolf Hitler as chancellor of Germany, a man who would soon split the world in two, sparking a Second World War in which Dahl would ultimately fight and suffer a near-fatal accident which left him in hospital for six months.
 He would later document these adventures in more detail in Going Solo.